-(a) The Employer shall maintain a series of Joint Health and Safety Committees (JHSC), including sub-committees, providing effective coverage for its workplaces and activities.

-- (b) JHSCs shall be constituted in accordance with CJHSC.
-The number and scope of committees shall be the subject of annual review by the CJHSC. - (c) JHSCs shall be as established by the CJHSC and listed on the EOHSS website, the list of which will be updated when there are changes. - (d) JHSCs shall meet monthly or in accordance with their respective terms of reference. - (e) The Employer will provide copies of the minutes of all JHSC meetings to each member of the JHSC and EOHSS for distribution to the CJHSC. - (f) Any outstanding items that cannot be resolved after 3 JHSC meetings or after 3 months, whichever is the shorter, shall be referred to CJHSC for final review and recommendation.
+- (a) The Employer shall maintain a series of Joint Health and Safety Committees (JHSC) including sub-committees, providing effective coverage for its workplaces and activities. - (b) JHSCs shall be constituted in accordance with CJHSC.
+The number and scope of committees shall be the subject of annual review by the CJHSC. - (c) JHSCs shall be as established by the CJHSC and listed on the EOHSS website, the list of which will be updated when there are changes. - (d) JHSCs shall meet monthly or in accordance with their respective terms of reference. - (e) The Employer will provide copies of the minutes of all JHSC meetings to each member of the JHSC and EOHSS for distribution to the CJHSC. - (f) Any outstanding items that cannot be resolved after 3 JHSC meetings or after 3 months, whichever is the shorter, shall be referred to CJHSC for final review and recommendation. - (g) In the Departments where bargaining unit members are employed and in which there is a legal Joint Occupational Health and Safety Committee ("JHSC"), as required by OHSA, are listed in a Letter of Understanding at the end of this agreement.

-18.03.2 Joint Health and Safety Committee Representation
+18.05 Joint Health and Safety Committee Representation